 The current Jamaican government led by Prime Minister Andrew Holness has stated that it is in the process of developing a Jamaican Diaspora Policy and a framework for engagement.
 Foreign Minister Sen. Kamina Johnson-Smith has suggested that the policy is in the final stage of development and should be known publicly very soon.
 I am not aware of the terms of the policy; neither am I aware of any meaningful consultation by the Jamaican Government, if any, with Jamaican Diaspora leaders or groups in developing this new policy.

-Next year, 2017, NAJASO will celebrate its 40th Anniversary at a conference to be held in Jamaica.
+NAJASO will celebrate its 40th Anniversary at a conference to be held in Jamaica in 2017.
 NAJASO, for the many years of its existence, through its members and collectively, has made, and continues to make significant contributions in support of the education and health sectors of Jamaica, and has made significant contributions to the social upliftment of the Jamaican people.
 While it was not the intention for NAJASO to be a mechanism for diaspora engagement on the scale now being contemplated, it’s a good time to reflect on where we are coming from and where we hope to go; where we must go as a nation together – Jamaicans at home and in the diaspora.

 Ambassador Curtis A. Ward, B.A., J.D., LL.M., is an attorney and international consultant, and Adjunct Professor in the Homeland Security Graduate Program at the University of the District of Columbia.
 As former Ambassador of Jamaica to the United Nations he served two years on the U.N.
 Security Council.
 He was Expert Adviser to the UN Counter-Terrorism Committee for three years.